Real Name: Unrevealed

 Group Membership: None

-Affiliations: Sam Binder, the natives of his island
+Affiliations: The natives of his island (including unidentified native chief)

 Known Relatives: None

-briefly ran amok in an unidentified American city (probably New York)
+briefly ran amok in an unidentified American city (possibly New York)

 First Appearance: Journey into Mystery I#54/1 (September, 1959)